oriolparicio/crypto-wallet/README.md

 `/src/utils` folder we can find external functions or global constants.

 Redux have been builded with Redux Toolkit and the requests have been made with axios.
+We have some 'Actions':

+- Login (In the Login form `/login route`)
+- Logout (click left arrow on navbar to test it)
+- GetTransactions (on page load and on post transaction)
+- PostTransaction (click send button to test it)

 ## Available Scripts